dtex/barcli/README.md

 ![screen shot 2015-04-05 at 10 46 51 pm](https://cloud.githubusercontent.com/assets/854911/7000356/ad911400-dbe5-11e4-8cf0-4e485c84aae9.png)

-I needed a way to visualize Johnny-Five sensor data quickly and easily. console.log is lame and hard to read if you have more than one datapoint to track.
+I needed a way to visualize Johnny-Five sensor data quickly and easily. console.log is hard to read, especially if you have more than one datapoint to track.

 Multiple instances of barcli can be stacked to show multiple axes, sensors or other data sources in an easy to read horizontal bar graph.